 - Calculate the total value of your belongings.

 Evaluate the value of your furniture, clothing, and electronics.
-The majority of policies have a limit on particularly expensive items, so consult with your provider.
-For example, Lemonade requires that items such as expensive bicycles and jewelry are listed separately.
-According to our quote history, customers usually choose a personal property policy starting at $5,000.
+The majority of policies have a limit on costly items, so consult with your provider.
+For example, Lemonade requires that expensive bicycles and jewelry be listed separately.
+Our quote history shows customers usually choose a personal property policy starting at $5,000.
 They may then go up to limits from $10,000- $30,000. - Check your lease agreement to determine your liability.

 If your landlord has a requirement for tenants to purchase renter’s insurance, they usually have a minimum liability requirement listed directly in the lease agreement.
 As a general idea, some high-end apartments require liability policies in the range of $300K. - Choose your deductible wisely.

-In the event that you need to make a claim, this is the amount that you will be required to pay out of pocket if your claim is approved.
+If you need to make a claim, this is the amount that you will be required to pay out of pocket if your claim is approved.
 Higher deductibles mean lower premiums.
-However, be certain that you have chosen a deductible that best fits your particular financial situation.
-While a lower premium seems nice, that higher deductible can be a strain in the event of a loss. - Consider other parties that may need to be covered under your policy.
+However, be sure you have chosen a deductible that fits your particular financial situation.
+In comparison, a lower premium seems nice, but that higher deductible can be a strain in the event of a loss. - Consider other parties that may need to be covered under your policy.

-You can add your landlord as an “interested party” to your policy, and this will allow them to be notified if your policy is canceled.
-Most companies cover your spouse by default, but some may ask you to list your spouse’s name or other details.
+You can add your landlord as an "interested party" to your policy, allowing them to be notified if your policy is canceled.
+Most companies cover your spouse by default, but some may ask you to list your spouse's name or other details.
 Be sure that you verify that your spouse is covered.

-In the event that you have roommates, you may need to do further research.
+If you have roommates, you may need to do further research.
 Some policies cover roommates, and some do not.
-While Lemonade does not cover roommates under their policies and they will need to purchase their own individual insurance, Liberty Mutual will allow coverage of up to 3 roommates on a single policy.
+While Lemonade does not cover roommates under their policies, and your roommates will need to purchase their insurance, Liberty Mutual will allow coverage of up to 3 roommates on a single policy.

-đź’ˇNote: Read your policy carefully about the limit of your personal item.
-If your expensive items are higher than the limit, you need to talk to your agent or call the customer service line to endorse those items.
+💡Note: Read your policy carefully about the limit of your item.
+If your expensive items exceed the limit, you need to talk to your agent or call the customer service line to endorse those items.

 How much is renters insurance?

-The national average for renter's insurance is around $174 per year.
-The premium is determined by factors such as your location, your age, and your coverage, etc., In some states, your credit report is also used to determine your premium.
-Below is a report of the average renters insurance price in the US.
+The national average for renters insurance is around $179 per year.
+The premium is determined by factors such as your location, age, coverage, etc.; in some states, your credit report is also used to determine your premium.
+Below is a summary of the average renters insurance price in the US.
 You can click any state to learn more details.

 State | Average Annual Premium |